turbot/steampipe-plugin-turbot/docs/tables/turbot_control.md

 Controls in Turbot represent the state of a given check (control type) against a resource.
 For example, is encryption at rest enabled for an AWS EBS Volume.

-Queries to this table must specify (usually in the `where` clause) at least one of these columns: `id`, `control_type_id`, `control_type_uri`, `resource_type_id`, `resource_type_uri`, `state` or `filter`.
+It is recommended that queries to this table should include (usually in the `where` clause) at least one of these columns: `id`, `control_type_id`, `control_type_uri`, `resource_type_id`, `resource_type_uri`, `state` or `filter`.